 Techniques that will be undertaken during the project:

-It is expected that a student will apply many techniques, which may vary depending by the chosen project.
-These techniques include genome wide library preparation for next generation sequencing (RNAseq, BS-DNASeq, DNAseq), and analysis of the produced datasets (genome alignments, variants calling, differentially methylated regions identification, differential gene expression analysis).
-This will also include the preparation of libraries for long read sequencing (Nanopore), de novo genome assembly and genome comparison studies.
-Data analysis will make large use of command line tools developed for Linux environments and the programming language R. In addition, the projects will include classic molecular biology techniques (cloning, plant and algae transformation) and other genomics (DNA blot, transposon display, PCR), transcriptomic (Northern blot, quantitative RT-PCR) and proteomic (protein extraction, Western blot) approaches.
+It is expected that a student will apply many techniques, which may vary depending on the project chosen.
+These techniques include genome wide library preparation for next generation sequencing (RNAseq, BS-DNASeq, DNAseq), and analysis of the acquired datasets (genome alignments, DNA methylation call, differentially methylated regions identification, differential gene expression analysis).
+This may include the preparation of libraries for long read sequencing (Pac Bio), de novo genome assembly and genome comparison studies.
+Data analysis will make large use of command line tools developed for Linux environments and the programming language R. In addition, cutting edge genetic technology (such as CRISP-CAS9 genome editing) will be applied, beside classic molecular biology techniques (cloning, plant transformation) and other genomics (DNA blot, transposon display, PCR), transcriptomic (Northern blot, quantitative RT-PCR) and proteomic (protein extraction, Western blot) approaches.

 Contact: Dr Marco Catoni, University of Birmingham